 I wasn’t able to attend the rest of the events for the festival due to scheduling conflicts.

-I think my favorite memory will be the fact that someone forgot what time we were supposed to leave and didn’t have anyone to open the exit gates in a timely manner.
-Like, no one could get out.
-Quite a few of us left as soon as the program was over but we all followed each other to each gate, and they were closed!
+I think my favorite memory will be that someone forgot what time we were supposed to leave and didn’t have anyone to open the exit gates promptly.
+So, like, no one could get out.
+Quite a few of us went as soon as the program was over, but we all followed each other to each gate, and they were closed!
 Everyone was pulling U’ies.
 A few of us realized that the only way to get out was to go through the Scenic Loop.

-When I left I was the third car of five.
+When I left, I was in the third car of five.
 Let me tell you, driving the Red Rock Canyon Scenic Loop in the pitch dark with no lighting and no moon to illuminate the way was very spooky.
-The park typically closes at eight, depending on the time of the season, so there’s no need for the maintenance of light poles in the Loop.
-I suppose I could have driven back to the Visitors’ Center to strongly encourage the staff to open the gates, but I thought, I’m already in my car.
-Might as well keep going.
+The park typically closes at eight, depending on the time of the season.
+So there’s no need for the maintenance of light poles in the Loop.
+I suppose I could have driven back to the Visitors’ Center to encourage the staff to open the gates strongly, but I thought I was already in my car.
+You might as well keep going.

 Thankfully, I only live about twenty minutes away, so it wasn’t that big of a deal to go through the Loop.
 You know me; I love driving, but only under safe conditions.
-I definitely don’t recommend driving around in the dark of a desert night with no phone reception, unless you know where you’re going.
-I would not have done that if I were visiting from out of town.
-No sirree Bob.
-I would’ve escaped back to the Visitors’ Center to freak out haha.
+I don’t recommend driving around in the dark of a desert night with no phone reception unless you know where you’re going.
+But, of course, I would not have done that if I were visiting from out of town.
+I would’ve escaped back to the Visitors’ Center to freak out.